-Christopher Veniamin, Dr. Christopher Veniamin, Elder Sophrony of Essex, Elder Zacharias of Essex, Metropolitan Hierotheos of Nafpaktos, Miracle, Miracles, Protopresbyter John Romanides, St. Silouan of Mount Athos, St. Silouan the Athonite, The Spiritual Perfecting of Christians
+Christopher Veniamin, Dr. Christopher Veniamin, Elder Sophrony of Essex, Elder Zacharias of Essex, I Know a Man in Christ, Letters to His Family, Metropolitan Hierotheos of Nafpaktos, Miracle, Miracles, Protopresbyter John Romanides, St. Silouan of Mount Athos, St. Silouan the Athonite, The Spiritual Perfecting of Christians

 Question 3: Father, could you tell us something about Fr.
 Sophrony in his last days?

 Answer 3: I do not know what to say.
 We had such ease of access to him!
 Myself, I had the key to his house; I could enter any time, day or night.
 If I wanted to ask him something, and he was asleep, I only had to shake his armchair and he would open his eyes and say, “Shto?
 What?” and in the twinkling of an eye I would have a word that really informed the heart.
 We had such access to him, but we never lost sight of the fact that he was different, that he was “a man of God”, all his being was rapt in God.